elmbridge/curriculum/The Basic Building Blocks of Elm.md

 ![Intro to Elm initial](images/intro-to-elm-initial.png)

-This application contains a series of failing assertions.
-Your job will be to make them pass!
+This application contains a series of unimplemented functions designed to teach you about the basic data structures of Elm.
 All the code for this application lives in `Main.elm`, and everything is customizable!
 Poke around, and change whatever you want!

 ### <input type="checkbox"> Step 2